Azure-Samples/azure-maps-sync-maps/CONTRIBUTING.md

-# Contributing to Azure Maps Sync Maps module
+# Contributing to azure-maps-sync-maps module

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us